Gene-edited food is coming, but will shoppers buy? | New Country 923

 Nor is it clear how easily companies will be able to edit different kinds of food, key to their profit.

-Despite her concerns about adequate regulation, Kuzma expects about 20 gene-edited crops to hit the U.S. market over five years — and she notes that scientists also are exploring changes to crops like cassava that important in the poorest countries.
+Despite her concerns about adequate regulation, Kuzma expects about 20 gene-edited crops to hit the U.S. market over five years — and she notes that scientists also are exploring changes to crops, like cassava, that are important in the poorest countries.

 “We think it’s going to really revolutionize the industry,” she said.